Arts of West Bengal

-The Indian state West Bengal has a rich cultural heritage.
-Due to the reign of many different rulers in the past, arts and crafts in West Bengal underwent many changes giving an artistic diversity today in the forms of traditional handicrafts, terracotta, painting and carving, dances and music.
+The Indian state if West Bengal has a rich religious, cultural and traditional heritage.
+Arts and crafts in West Bengal underwent many changes over time giving an artistic diversity today in the forms of traditional handicrafts, terracotta, painting and carving, dances and music.

 Music

 Left: Baul singers in performance at Santiniketan, India; Right: Some Vaishnavism sub-traditions believe in public kirtan performance, with songs and dance.
 A painting of a 19th-century performance by Chaitanya group in Bengal.

 The music of West Bengal includes multiple indigenous musical genres such as Baul, Bishnupuri Classical, Kirtan, Shyama Sangeet, Rabindra Sangeet, Nazrul Geeti, Atulprasadi, Dwijendrageeti, Paramartha Sangeet, Probhati Sangeet, Kantageeti, Ganasangeet, Adhunik Gaan, Bengali rock etc. West Bengal has a rich culture with the classical and folk songs.

 The Bishnupur Gharana is the sole Classical (Drupad) gharana of Bengal.
 It originated in Bishnupur, Bankura with the court musicians of the Malla Kings.
 The bauls are a mystic group of singers and musicals, immensely popular in the countryside.
 They perform using a khamak, ektara and dotara.
 Rabindra Sangeet, also known as Tagore songs, are songs written and composed by Rabindranath Tagore.
 They have distinctive characteristics in the music of Bengal, popular in India and Bangladesh.
 Rabindra Sangeet has been an integral part of Bengal culture for over a century.
 Shyama Sangeet is a genre of Bengali devotional songs dedicated to the Hindu goddess Shyama or Kali which is a form of supreme universal mother-goddess Durga or parvati.
 It is also known as Shaktagiti or Durgastuti.

 Kirtan is also a true song which describe the mythological epic.
 Chaitanya Mahaprabhu starts the Hare Krishna movement from Nabadwip.

 Other songs like Hapu song, Bhadu song, Gombhira, Tusu song, Bhatiyali song, Patua Sangeet, Bolan Song etc. are all Bengali folk songs.

 Generally all music dedicated to goddess Mother Kali is called 'Shyama Sangeet' in Bengali.
 Two famous singers of this Bengali Shyama Sangeet are Pannalal Bhattacharya and Dhananjay Bhattacharya.
 Pannalal Bhattacharya's elder brother Prafulla Bhattacharya and middle brother Dhananjay Bhattacharya were the first music teachers of saint artist Pannalal Bhattacharya.
 Dhananjay Bhattacharya stopped singing devotional songs after finding devotional spirit in his brother Pannalal.
 However, after the demise of Pannalal Bhattacharya, he contributed again in Bengali music with many devotional songs by his sweet, melodious voice.

 Paramartha Sangeet is a collection of devotional songs, which were composed and sung by Maharshi Nagendranath Bhaduri, a renowned yogi and spiritual figure.
 Nagendranath Bhaduri founded "Sanatana Dharma Pracharini Sabha" in 1891, a society dedicated to spreading the message of Sanatana Dharma.

 This organization, later known as "Nagendra Math" under the guidance of his disciple Dhyanaprakash Brahmachari, published a compilation of songs called Paramartha Sangitabali.
 This compilation includes three songs composed by Nagendranath himself, which were reportedly sung in the presence of Ramakrishna.